-6.4.4 \glyphscale, \glyphxscale, \glyphyscale and \scaledfontdimen

-The three scale parameters control the current scaling.
-They are traditional T_EX integer parameters that operate independent of each other.
-The scaling is reflected in the dimensions of glyphs as well as in the related font dimensions, which means that units like ex and em work as expected.
+4.4.5 \glyphscale, \glyphxscale, \glyphyscale and \scaledfontdimen glyphs as well as in the related font dimensions, which means that units like ex and em work as expected.
 If you query a font dimensions with \fontdimen you get the raw value but with \scaledfontdimen you get the useable value.